This is a rewrite of a previouly published blog.

 Resiliency can be defined as the ability to recover quickly from setbacks, difficulties, challenges, and roadblocks.
-As a business owner, having the capacity to quickly overcome a challenging situation is key, we do not have the luxury of stewing in our disappointment or licking our wounds.
+As a business owner, having the capacity to quickly overcome a challenging situation is key.
+We do not have the luxury of stewing in our disappointment or licking our wounds.
 Rather, we must maintain the momentum which started the business, and for better or for worse, we must continue placing one foot in front of the other.

 The biggest challenge for me as a parent was accepting the fact that my child is their own person, with their own dreams.
 Yet once I did, I was able to become a wise guide along their journey, the person they turned to for advice and guidance, a role I am honored to take.
 I have found the same to be true with my business.
-I gave birth to 3Raptor, and for the past three years, have poured every ounce of myself into her.
+I gave birth to 3Raptor, and for the past five years, have poured every ounce of myself into her.
 But at the end of the day, 3Raptor is a force of her own.
 I can guide and nurture, but I cannot tell her what she will be.

 Understanding the fact that as business owners we gave birth to a wonderful creation that is outside of us and, will hopefully, outlive us is a difficult concept to grasp.
-We cannot control our business; we cannot force our businesses to become something they are not.
+We cannot control our business, we cannot force our businesses to become something they are not.
 No matter how hard we work, how we cajole, or what we do, our business will not bend to our will.
 And that, my friends, is the secret to developing resiliency as a business owner.

 The continual investment of ourselves and our time creates the illusion that all is riding on us.
-We forget the human aspect we are working with, we fail to understand that everyone has off days, as logical as we would like to say we are, emotions and first impressions continue to drive us.
+We forget the human aspect we are working with, we fail to understand that everyone has off days.
+As logical as we would like to say we are, emotions and first impressions continue to drive us.
 We can give the best presentation of our lives, but at the end of the day, we may have lost the contract, not because of what we did or did not say, but because of how we were perceived.
 Perhaps we were too formal, or too laidback.
 Maybe we reminded them of a failed relationship, or a deal gone wrong.
 The possibilities are endless.

 If, at the end of the day, we can say we gave our best, we invested 100%, then the setback should not be seen as a setback, but as a moment to learn, to be grateful, to understand we may have been saved from a bad deal.
-And this knowledge, this perspective, understanding, that everything happens for a reason, that some factors are simply out of our control, that ultimately all we truly gain is knowledge and experience, should be enough to lift us back on our feet.
+And this knowledge, this perspective, understanding that everything happens for a reason, that some factors are simply out of our control, that ultimately all we truly gain is knowledge and experience, should be enough to lift us back on our feet.